-Inflation here is no joke and the volatility in the economy isn’t something that most North Americans or Europeans are used to.
+Inflation in Argentina is at an all time high right now and this level of economic volatility isn’t something that most North Americans or Europeans are used to.

-There are times when travel to Argentina is very expensive and other times, like right now (written in 2022) that it is VERY affordable for those coming from the Northern Hemisphere.
+There are times when travel to Argentina is very expensive and other times that it is very affordable for those coming from the Northern Hemisphere.

 Well, keep reading to find out.

 This article includes everything you need to know about travel and money in Argentina.

 You’ll find this article useful whether you’re here on holiday or plan on living in Buenos Aires.

 What is the dollar blue and does it still exist?
 Where to exchange money in Buenos Aires and get the best rate?